Our purpose is to ensure that arts and creativity is accessible for all Blackpool communities

 All members of TESP with regular/direct contact with young people hold a DBS certificate with online updates.
 Most practitioners have some form of First-Aid training and all are contracted to adhere to our Child Protection and Health & Safety Policies.
 Practitioner information is available on request at point of contract.

 Generic risk assessments have been carried out for the main body of our activity and these are available to view.

 We aim to work within organisations and venues’ own policies and procedures.

 *In 1879, Blackpool became the first municipality in the world to have electric street lighting – they called it ‘Electric Sunshine’.
-This new CIC aims to capture the essence of the aspirations for Britain’s best loved seaside town from those glory days and, through innovative attitudes to the arts, reinvent a small corner of the North West. x
+We are inspired by this ambition and seek to influence a new narrative about Britain’s best loved seaside town through innovative attitudes to arts.